Create matrix visualizations in Power BI

-With the Matrix visual feature, you can create matrix visuals (sometimes also referred to as tables) in Power BI Desktop and Power BI service reports and cross-highlight elements within the matrix with other visuals.
-In addition, you can select rows, columns, and even individual cells and cross-highlight.
-Individual cells and multiple cell selections can by copied and pasted into other applications.
+You can create matrix visuals in Power BI Desktop reports and cross-highlight elements within the matrix with other visuals on that report page.
+For example, you can select rows, columns, and even individual cells and cross-highlight.
+Also, individual cells and multiple cell selections can be copied and pasted into other applications.

 There are many features associated with the matrix, and we'll go through them in the following sections of this article.